-Headaches are one of the most common problems people are suffering with today.
+Headaches are one of the most common problems people are suffering from today.
 The pain from headaches can be chronic, meaning they happen at least 15 days in a month.
 They may also appear irregularly.
 Let’s take a look at the many different types of headaches and what you can do about them, including a specialized headache chiropractic adjustment.

-Headache Types and Their Symptoms
+Types of Headache and Their Symptoms

 It is arguably the most feared and well-known of all headaches and the reason many go looking for a headache chiropractic adjustment.
 At least 39 million people in the United States experience migraines.
 Most of them are women.
 Migraines are due to the inflammation of the arteries and blood vessels in the brain.
 The nervous system is involved when it comes to migraines.